Bubble Sort

 Contribute to Docs

-Bubble sort is a simple, comparison-based algorithm that repeatedly steps through an array, comparing and swapping adjacent elements if they are in the wrong order.
+Bubble Sort is a simple, comparison-based algorithm for arranging elements in an array in a specific order.
 This process continues until the array is sorted, making it an intuitive method for sorting arrays.

 Bubble Sort is a straightforward algorithm that sorts an array by repeatedly comparing and swapping adjacent elements if they are in the wrong order.
 The steps of the Bubble Sort algorithm are as follows: